robcog-iai/UR17/Documentation/tutorialChar_Bind.md

 ![](./Img/Import.PNG)

+# Using physics materials for better performance

+* Our plugin contains two physics materials, called **HighFriction** and **SuperLight**.

+* When applied to an object **HighFriction**  makes it heavy and gives it a high amount of friction.
+Use it for your hands.

+* **SuperLight** Makes your object light and also gives it a high amount of friction.
+Use this for objects you want to grasp.

+* We were unable to measure exactly how much friction influences the grasping.
+The difference in weight between hand and grasped object however is very important.

 # Problems and some Tipps

 * It can be happened, that your hands are not at the right position (flying away or something like that) in this case use the reset button.
 You maybe also want to change some properties like PGain to get better results(see above).